 – 20% on the amount of precious resource acquired from your property during the year including gold, silver and oil

-To take the difficulty out of calculating your Zakat, Orphans in Need have provided an easy to use Zakat Calculator, follow the link below to work out your owed Zakat for 2020.
+To take the difficulty out of calculating your Zakat, Orphans in Need have provided an easy to use Zakat Calculator, follow the link below to work out your owed Zakat for this lunar year.

 Common Zakat FAQs

-There are many queries regarding Zakat donations and while we have tried to gather the relevant information, some madhabs (Islamic schools of thought) designate different rules and you should speak to your local imam or scholar.
+The many rules and guidelines surrounding Zakat can be confusing.
+Often, we receive queries surrounding these areas of uncertainty surrounding Zakat donations and while we have tried to gather the relevant information, some madhabs (Islamic schools of thought) designate different rules.
+With this in mind, you should speak to your local imam or scholar.

 Can I Pay My Zakat in Instalments?